 Over breakfast yesterday morning we discussed the fascinating NYTimes book review of Clean, a book by David Sheff.
 The review had been published in the Times, by Abigail Zuger, M.D.

-Dr. Zuger’s review, in the New York Times’ Science/Books section, helps any reader “catch-up” with Mr. Scheff’s progression of works (his previous publications have included “Beautiful Boy,” “All We Are Saying,” “The Last Interview,” and “Game Over: How Nintendo Zapped an American Industry” — the last work obviously concerning the now-pandemic of video game addiction, as Scheff had predicted in 1993).
+Dr. Zuger’s review, in the New York Times’ Science/Books section, helps any reader catch-up with the previous works of David Sheff.
+His previous publications have included “Beautiful Boy, All We Are Saying, The Last Interview, and Game Over: How Nintendo Zapped an American Industry, the last work obviously concerning the now-pandemic of video game addiction, as Scheff had predicted in 1993.

-“In “Clean,” Mr. Sheff changes perspective, writing as advocate and journalist rather than distraught father.
-Still, his story line recreates that of “Beautiful Boy,” tracing the trajectory of addiction from cradle to rehab and beyond with the same question in mind: How does a promising cleareyed kid from a good family wind up in an inconceivable sea of trouble?
+“In Clean David Sheff changes perspective, writing as advocate and journalist rather than distraught father.
+Still, his storyline recreates that of Beautiful Boy, tracing the trajectory of addiction from cradle to rehab and beyond with the same question in mind.
+That is, how does a promising cleareyed kid from a good family wind up in an inconceivable sea of trouble?”

 “His answer, bludgeoned home with the repetitive eloquence of the missionary, is entirely straightforward: The child is ill.
 Addiction must be considered a disease, as devoid of moral overtones as diabetes or coronary artery disease, just as amenable as they are to scientific analysis, and just as treatable with data-supported interventions, not hope, prayer or hocus-pocus.”